niloycste/Object-Oriented-Programming-Cheatsheet/README.md

 Polymorphism is the ability of a class to take on multiple forms, where an object can represent different types or have different behaviors based on the context.
 There are two types of polymorphism

 - Method Overloading:
-Method overloading is the ability to define multiple methods in the same class with the same name but with a different number or type of parameters.
+Method overloading is the ability to define multiple methods in the same class with the same name but with a different number or type of parameters.It is also called compile time polymorphism
 ```python
 class Calculator:
     def add(self, a, b):